 Copper is often used because of its thermal and electrical conductivity.
 Therefore, many surface finishes used on other machined metals may not be suitable for copper because they will hinder these properties.
 However, CNC copper parts are compatible with a variety of cost-effective surface treatments.

-1.Electropolishing: Copper can be electropolished to obtain an extremely smooth and shiny surface.
+Copper can be electropolished to obtain an extremely smooth and shiny surface.
 This process removes a tiny layer of material from the surface, typically between 0.0001 inch (0.00254 mm) and 0.0025 inch (0.0635 mm).
 Electropolishing can further improve corrosion resistance without affecting conductivity.

-2.Plating: Metal plating of copper is often used to help prevent oxidation of its outer surface while maintaining electrical and thermal conductivity.
+Metal plating of copper is often used to help prevent oxidation of its outer surface while maintaining electrical and thermal conductivity.
 In particular, precious metal plating (such as silver or gold plating) can provide low contact resistance to maintain excellent conductivity and solderability.Copper parts are bright cleaned, and common passivation and anodizing of copper parts are also performed.

-3.Chemical polishing: When CNC processing copper materials, you may find that if the stamped copper products are not cleaned and left for a week before cleaning, black oxide will be produced on the surface of some products.
+When CNC processes copper materials, you may find that if the stamped copper products are not cleaned and left for a week before cleaning, black oxide will be produced on the surface of some products.
 If it is a problem with the copper material itself, it is difficult to solve it from a technical point of view.
 The only way to deal with it is to deal with the blackened products.
 The method is relatively simple, which is to polish the copper parts.
 The purpose of polishing copper parts is to restore the original color and luster to the blackened surface.

 Copper and copper alloys are known for their excellent machinability and beneficial properties.
 If you want to know more details about CNC machining and related properties of various materials.
 Please contact us, AIXI will always be ready to help you better design product prototypes.
 And accurately manufacture copper parts while meeting their surface finish, precision and tolerance requirements.